Sanglorian/orcus/Orcus Advanced Options - current.md

 **Cost to Learn:** 1,000 gp
 **Completion Time:** 1 week
-**Components:** 1,000 gp
+**Components:** Bribes, disguises or the like (1,000 gp)
 **Duration:** Instantaneous

 You eschew all of your former identities, going as far as to render your former name completely inaccessible to discover by mortal means.
 After this practice, you forever lose all names and identities previously associated with you.
 You adopt a brief descriptive title in place of a new name.

-At the art's conclusion, you must don the mask created for the art, the appearance of which is evocative of your title.
+At the art’s conclusion, you must don the mask created for the art, the appearance of which is evocative of your title.
 While you’re wearing this mask, any attempts to scry or otherwise locate any of your eschewed identities or connect you to those identities do not work, revealing nothing but darkness, as if you were an invalid target or did not exist.

 ## Diplomacy